sql-formatter-org/sql-formatter/docs/indentStyle.md

 ## Options

-- `"standard"` (default) indents code by the amount specified by `indent` option.
+- `"standard"` (default) indents code by the amount specified by `tabWidth` option.
 - `"tabularLeft"` indents in tabular style with 10 spaces, aligning keywords to left.
 - `"tabularRight"` indents in tabular style with 10 spaces, aligning keywords to right.

 Caveats of using `"tabularLeft"` and `"tabularRight"`:

-- `indent` option is ignored.
-Indentation will always be 10 spaces, regardless of what is specified by `indent`.
+- `tabWidth` option is ignored.
+Indentation will always be 10 spaces, regardless of what is specified by `tabWidth`.
 - `newlineBeforeOpenParen` option is ignored.
 - `newlineBeforeCloseParen` option is ignored.